-Upon acceptance into the program, students will be informed of the time and date of a mandatory orientation session.
-If the student does not attend the orientation session, the student forfeits his or her place and the next individual on the waiting list will be granted admission to the nursing program.
+Upon acceptance to the AD Nursing Program, students will be informed of the time and date of a mandatory orientation session.
+If the student does not attend the orientation session, the student may forfeit his or her place and the next individual on the waiting list will be granted admission to the nursing program.
 Attendance at the orientation session may be waived with prior permission from the Director of Nursing for the following extenuating circumstances only:

-- Student- injury, illness or hospitalization doctor's statement required - Family member- hospitalization- doctor's statement required - A death in the family documentation required - Court ordered appearance documentation required - Military service call to active duty documentation required - Religious observation documentation required - Study abroad documentation required - Team member of a CLC sponsored sporting event
+- Student- injury, illness or hospitalization doctor's statement required - Family member\- hospitalization- doctor's statement required - A death in the family\\ documentation required - Court ordered appearance documentation required - Military service call to active duty documentation required - Religious observation documentation required - Study abroad documentation required - Team member of a CLC sponsored sporting event

-NOTE: documentation for above excused absences must reflect date of absence
+NOTE: Documentation for above excused absences must reflect date of absence